damian-sketch/textr/README.md

 This is a mobile-responsive messaging app built using create-reatc-app and leverages the use of [ChatEngine](https://chatengine.io/) to provide an interactive communication experience. https://happy-davinci-4bd16c.netlify.app/

+I encourage you to read the [Docs](https://chatengine.io/docs) to get a deeper understanding of how it works.

+For a quick overview, watch this introductory [Video](https://www.youtube.com/watch?v=nNIHRmKhsRA&t=431s) by the creator of the chat engine

 ## Implemented Features